FrancisGiann/Sevilla360/README.md

-# Sevilla360 (WIP)
+# Sevilla360

-A web-based booking system featuring an interactive virtual showroom built for the M.I.
+Sevilla360 is a web-based booking and virtual showroom platform developed for M.I.
 Sevilla Resort.

-*Note: This project is currently a Work in Progress (WIP).*
+It combines an interactive 360-degree tour with reservation features for guests and administrative tools for staff.

+Status: work in progress.

+## Overview

+The application provides a digital resort experience that allows visitors to explore the property virtually, check availability, and submit bookings through a browser-based interface.

-## 🌟 Features
+## Key Features

-* **Interactive 360° Virtual Tour:** Explore the resort through a fully interactive virtual showroom using Panolens.js.
-* **Virtual Tour Tags:** Easily navigate and discover key areas of the resort through clickable hotspots and tags.
-* **Integrated Booking System:** A straightforward online reservation setup for guests to book their stay directly.
+- Interactive 360-degree virtual showroom powered by Panolens.js.
+- Clickable tags and hotspots for navigating resort areas.
+- Online booking flow for guests.
+- Separate user and admin interfaces.
-* **Responsive Design:** Works smoothly on both desktop and mobile devices.
+- Responsive layouts for desktop and mobile devices.

-## 🛠️ Built With
+## Technology Stack

+- PHP
+- MySQL
-* **Frontend:** HTML, CSS, JavaScript
+- HTML, CSS, JavaScript
-* **Virtual Tour:** Panolens.js
+- Panolens.js

-* **Project Management:** Agile Scrum Framework
+## Requirements

+- PHP environment with a web server such as Apache or Nginx.
+- MySQL database.
+- A browser for local testing.

+## Local Setup

+1. Clone the repository into your web server directory.
+2. Create a MySQL database named `sevilla360` or update the database name in `config/db_connect.php`.
+3. Update the database credentials in `config/db_connect.php` to match your local environment.
+4. Import the project database schema and seed data if available.
+5. Open `index.php` in your browser through the configured local server.

+## Project Structure

+- `index.php` - main landing page.
+- `booking.php` - booking interface.
+- `showroom.php` - virtual showroom experience.
+- `user_dashboard.php` - user dashboard.
+- `admin_dashboard.php` - admin dashboard entry point.
+- `actions/` - authentication and booking processing scripts.
+- `includes/` - shared layout components and page sections.
+- `assets/` - CSS and JavaScript assets.
+- `config/` - database connection and configuration.

+## Notes

+- The project is currently under active development.
+- Some setup details may change as the system matures.

-## 🚀 Getting Started
+## Author

-*(Instructions on how to set up the project locally will be added once the project is closer to completion.)*

----
-*Created by Francis Giann Mendevil Empleo for portfolio purposes.*
+Created by Francis Giann Mendevil Empleo for portfolio purposes.